 "Thank you so much for following Blinky willingly, otherwise Blinky would have Stunned master Malfoy and master doesn't like it when Blinky Stuns annoying people!"

 Lucius gaped at her, but Blinky had already turned around and continued to tug on the man's robe.
-Bewildered, he followed, hoping this energetic house-elf would bring him to his lover.
+Bewildered, he followed, hoping this energetic house-elf would bring him to his elusive Blanc.

 Blinky rushed up the stairs, Lucius following.
 She ran into a room, unbelievingly fast for a house-elf.
 As he got closer, Blinky gave out a shriek and shouted:

 His eyes widened as he saw a body lying on the floor in what would be the master bedroom.
-Blinky helped the man to sit up and Lucius got his first look at the shy boy he had fallen in love with now without the glamours.
+Blinky helped the man to sit up and Lucius got his first look at the shy young man he had fallen in love with, now without the glamours.

 By Merlin, he was beautiful.
 His raven hair danced around his waist as the man moved slowly, emerald and frosty blue eyes tired and unfocused.
 His pale skin looked paler thanks to the hair and his body was slim.
 He wore a simple green sleeping-robe and underwear.
 His chest was exposed and Lucius stared at the beauty he had fallen in love with.
 Right now he fell even deeper in love.

 "Master!"
-Blinky shouted, making the blonde wake up from his absent thinking.
+Blinky shouted, making the blond wake up from his absent thinking.
 "Master Priscus!"

 Priscus' head rolled back and he coughed weakly.
 Due to his dry throat, his lips were sprayed with blood.
-Lucius, without thinking, rushed forward and took a hold of the teen.
+Lucius, without thinking, rushed forward and took a hold of the man.